1. The atmosphere is the envelope of_____________.

 Explanation: Cold stratospheric clouds over Antarctica accelerate ozone depletion.

-23. The atmosphere is held to the Earth by:
+23. The atmosphere is held to the Earth by_____________.

 A) Gravity